Jamm02/blog/index.md

 Hello, I am Moteen Shah from VJTI, Mumbai.
-This is the first time I'll be applying for GSoC.
-After going through a vast array of Organisations and learning about their projects, I finally found "*Introducing job control to the storage driver*" project of **libvirt** most interesting.
+This is the first introduction with opensource contributions.
+After going through a vast array of Organisations and learning about their projects, I finally found **libvirt** and virtual machines most interesting.

 ## Getting Started